WTTJ/welcome-bits/README.md

 If you want to know more about our team and the tech team in general, take a look at <a href="https://youtu.be/9QAV5r-sFhI">the filmed interview of Kevin</a>, our beloved CTO.</p>
 </details>

+*This newsletter is quite new, so your suggestions, questions and comments are more than welcome!
+Send us an issue or a pull request to do so.*

 # Welcome Bits #1